MustBeArt/SlowSoftSerial/README.md

 * Sensitive to interrupt latency from other libraries.
 Speed limit of 9600 baud assumes other libraries impose up to 15 microseconds of interrupt latency.
-Higher speeds (up to about 28800) are possible if no other libraries are adding latency.
+Higher speeds (up to about 28800 on Teensy 3.5 or 115200 on Teensy 4.0) are possible if no other libraries are adding latency.

-* Uses two of the Periodic Interrupt Timers (of which there are only four on the Teensy 3.x)
+* Uses two of the Periodic Interrupt Timers (of which there are only four on the Teensy 3.x or 4.0)

 * Only one active SlowSoftSerial port at a time is currently supported, but you can have multiple ports defined and switch between them.